PURA Foundation Australia

 The PURA Foundation Australia, with the input of scientific and community stakeholders, is developing a strategic research plan to provide additional research for PURA syndrome.
 It is hoped this will help to accelerate understandings, create education materials and aid development of new treatment options for PURA.

-Through our Natural History Study, we aim to understand common PURA syndrome clinical characteristics to determine possible treatment requirements, develop education material for medical practitioners, allied health, and community members and define outcome markers necessary for future clinical trials.
-The Murdoch Children’s Research Institute (MCRI) will maintain guardianship of the collected data.
+Through the DEER Study, we aim to understand the common PURA syndrome clinical characteristics to determine possible treatment requirements, develop education material for medical practitioners, allied health, and community members, and define outcome markers necessary for future clinical trials.
+This international study is currently recruiting here.

 Significant speech and language challenges have been reported in individuals with PURA syndrome.
 These challenges may impact their ability to ask for basic needs, to explain pain and medical support required, and impact their learning at school.
 The PURA Foundation Australia, in collaboration with Speech and Language Group at the Murdoch Children’s Research Institute (MCRI) has begun research focussed on examining speech and language of PURA syndrome in a systematic manner.